kairosdb/metrics4j/README.md

 1. Name of the metric and format
 1. How to interpret the metric, is it a guage, rate or counter?

-All of the above is determined through configuration via the metrics4j.xml file.
-In some cases additional jar files may need to be placed in the classpath.
+All of the above is determined through configuration via the metrics4j.conf file.
+In some cases additional jar files may need to be placed in the classpath depending on the plugins used.

 The rest of the documentation is split into 2 sections, the first is for developers using the library and the second section is for admins trying to configure the library